qld-gov-au/ckanext-archiver/README.rst

 Installing a Celery queue backend
 ---------------------------------

-Archiver uses ckan job's to manage its 'queues'.
+Archiver uses ckan jobs to manage its 'queues'.
 You need to install a queue back-end, such as Redis or RabbitMQ.

 Redis backend
 -------------